-Once the world’s number one whiskey, today Jameson is the world’s third-largest single-distillery whiskey and the most widely sold Irish whiskey.
-A smooth blend of pot still malted whiskey and grain whiskey, Jameson has been produced in Ireland since 1780 and is currently made at the Midleton distillery near Cork.
+Most people’s first experience with Irish whiskey is with Jameson Irish Whiskey, and for good reason.
+Once the world’s number one whiskey, Jameson is today the world’s third-largest single-distillery whiskey and the most widely sold Irish whiskey.
+A smooth blend of pot-still malted whiskey and grain whiskey, Jameson has been produced in Ireland since 1780 and is currently made at the Midleton distillery near Cork.
 The classic Jameson is bottled at 40% ABV and comes in a distinctive green bottle.

 - Jameson Black Barrel

-A step up from the standard Jameson, Black Barrel is aged in double charred ex-bourbon barrels for a richer, deeper flavor.
-With notes of toffee, oak and vanilla, and a long finish that showcases the charred wood that gives Black Barrel its name, this isn’t your typical Irish whiskey.
+A step up from the standard Jameson, Black Barrel is aged in double-charred ex-bourbon barrels for a richer, deeper flavor and is priced at around $31.99-$39.99.
+With notes of toffee, oak, and vanilla, and a long finish that showcases the charred wood that gives Black Barrel its name, this isn’t your typical Irish whiskey.

 - Jameson 18 year

 While many of us first experienced Jameson in shot form, this bottle was meant to be sipped and savoured.
-Matured for 18 years in first fill bourbon barrels, this bottle has oak, spice, and vanilla on the nose.
-The palate is sherry and more vanilla with a long oak and spice finish.
+This bottle has oak, spice, and vanilla on the nose.
+It’s been aged for 18 years in first-fill bourbon barrels, making it expensive at around $129.99-$199.99.
+The palate is sherry and more vanilla, with a long oak and spice finish.

 - Jameson Caskmates

-The Jameson Caskmates series is a new run of Jameson whiskey that has been aged in beer casks.
-Originally, IPA and Stout caskmates series were available, as Jameson loaned out barrels to a local brewery, then collected the used barrels to age the Caskmates series.
-The IPA caskmates has a citrusy hop note that pairs well with grapefruit.
-The Stout is smoother with a rich note of caramel.
-Recently, they’ve expanded the caskmates line, adding a Jameson Caskmates from Revolution brewing in Chicago, as well as a second IPA caskmates with Bale Breaker Brewing Co out of Washington state, featuring their Topcutter IPA.
+The Jameson Caskmates series is a new line of Jameson whiskey that has been aged in beer casks and is available for $24.99 to $37.99.
+Originally, only the IPA and Stout caskmates series were available, as Jameson loaned barrels to a local brewery, then collected the used barrels to age the Caskmates series.
+The IPA caskmates have a citrusy hop note that pairs well with grapefruit.
+The stout is smoother with a rich note of caramel.
+Recently, they’ve expanded the caskmates line by adding a Jameson Caskmates from Revolution Brewing in Chicago, as well as a second IPA caskmate from Bale Breaker Brewing Co. out of Washington State, featuring their Topcutter IPA.
 Be on the lookout for more caskmates series, as it appears this new tradition is here to stay.

 - Jameson Cold Brew

 Who doesn’t like an Irish coffee every now and then?
-That was the thinking behind Jameson Cold Brew.
-Jameson Cold Brew, as the name implies, is a coffee flavored whiskey made with cold brew coffee.
-At 35% ABV, it’s not quite a true whiskey, but more a strong coffee liqueur with a whiskey base.
-This makes for a solid upgrade over kahlua, but isn’t much of a sip on it’s own.
+That was the thinking behind Jameson Cold Brew, which is being sold at a price range of $21.99-$34.99.
+Jameson Cold Brew, as the name implies, is a coffee-flavored whiskey made with cold brew coffee.
+At 35% ABV, it’s not quite a true whiskey, but more of a strong coffee liqueur with a whiskey base.
+This makes for a solid upgrade over kahlua, but isn’t much of a sip on its own.

-Bushmills is one of Jameson’s largest competitors on the Irish whiskey scene.
-Distilled in Northern Ireland, The Bushmills/Jameson rivalry is sometimes colored by politics and religion.
-While Bushmills is a fine product, it’s thinner and lighter than Jameson is.
-Bushmills also has a “Black Bush” positioned to compete with Jameson Black Barrel, however Black Bush is not aged in charred bourbon barrels, but rather Oloroso Sherry casks.
+Bushmills is one of Jameson’s largest competitors in the Irish whiskey scene.
+Distilled in Northern Ireland, the Bushmills/Jameson rivalry is sometimes colored by politics and religion.
+While Bushmills is a fine product, it’s thinner and lighter than Jameson’s.
+Bushmills also has a “Black Bush” positioned to compete with Jameson Black Barrel.
+However, Black Bush is not aged in charred bourbon barrels, but rather in Oloroso Sherry casks.

 - Tullamore D.E.W

-Tullamore D.E.W is the worlds second best selling Irish Whiskey and is partially produced at the same Midleton Distillery that produces Jameson.
+Tullamore D.E.W is the world’s second-best selling Irish whiskey and is partially produced at the same Midleton Distillery that produces Jameson.
 Tullamore D.E.W offers a range of products priced to compete with Jameson.
 Buttery, smooth, and with notes of dried fruit, Tullamore is surprisingly complex yet remains versatile.
-It’s a good bottle for mixing and not too bad a sip either.
+It’s a good bottle for mixing and not too bad for a sip either.

 - Proper No.12